kandreyc/unity-csharp-patch/README.md

 2. [UnityRoslynUpdater](https://github.com/DaZombieKiller/UnityRoslynUpdater)

 So the problem of [UnityRoslynUpdater](https://github.com/DaZombieKiller/UnityRoslynUpdater) is that it increases C# version for everything.
 So all the code in your project will be compiled with newer C# version.
-This is fine for a small hobby project, but for medium to big production projects, where a lot of libraries / packages / sdks are used, it can become a problem, because there can be variables / fields with names that has been reserved in a newer C# versions etc.
+This is fine for a small hobby project, but for medium to big production projects, where a lot of libraries / packages / sdks are used, it can become a problem, because they may use naming that has been reserved in a newer C# versions etc.

 I've adjusted / extended it with [CsprojModifier](https://github.com/Cysharp/CsprojModifier)'s help to support custom C# version per ``.asmdef/.csproj`` file.
 So only your code will have increased C# version.